 3 cloves garlic, chopped

 soy sauce (enough to cover the ingredients; I usually add 125 ml or 1/2 cup)

-Put the garlic and the shiso leaves in a jar or a plastic container.
+Put the garlic and the shiso leaves in a jar.

 Cover with soy sauce.
 Close tightly and leave for at least 24 hours before tasting.

 When the leaves become very dark, you can exchange them for new ones.